bwreid/git-story/story.md

 Once upon a time there was a dog.
 Who liked to eat rainbows.
+She though they were super delicious.